zgsfer/CLIP-CAER/README.md

 ## Acknowledgment

-Our codes are mainly based on [DFER-CLIP](https://github.com/zengqunzhao/DFER-CLIP/tree/main).Many thanks to the authors!
+Our codes are mainly based on [DFER-CLIP](https://github.com/zengqunzhao/DFER-CLIP/tree/main).
+Many thanks to the authors!